qzwg7hs/gender-aware-SER/README.md

 ## Metrics
 We used the following metrics for evaluation:
 - Accuracy: Percentage of correctly predicted emotion labels.
-- F1-Score: Harmonic mean of precision and recall, especially useful for imbalanced classes.
 - Confusion Matrices: Used for visualizing class-wise performance.

 ## Results Summary